Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 kubectl apply-f newspace.yaml
 ```

 It is easy to create a new Namespace.
-Just remember to not add the prefix “kube’' before a Namespace.

 🤔 How to share a cluster with Namespaces?